 Read also: How to backup your Android phone

-Fortunately, it just takes a few moments to create a WhatsApp backup in the cloud, and it’s completely free of charge.
+Fortunately, it takes just minutes to store your information in the cloud, and it’s completely free.
 Here’s how to backup WhatsApp and never lose another message again.

-If you’re worried about backing up your WhatsApp files, the good news is that they’re already backed up on your phone.
-The app automatically creates a local backup every night, provided you are connected to WiFi and have sufficient storage and battery life.
+If you’re worried about backing up your WhatsApp files, the good news is that your phone already has a backup.
+The app automatically creates a local backup every night, provided you are connected to Wi-Fi and have sufficient storage and battery life.
 That said, only cloud backups will protect you if you lose or break your phone.

-To help with this, WhatsApp also has a built-in function to backup all of your messages and media to the cloud via Google Drive.
-It can be scheduled to run automatically every day, week, or month, with the additional option of backing up manually whenever you want.
+To help with this, you’ll also find a built-in function to back up all of your messages and media to the cloud via Google Drive.
+You can schedule it to run automatically every day, week, or month, with the additional option of backing up manually whenever you want.